Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 Having the right tools to manage complexity

 Performing these activities can be extremely difficult if you are relying on traditional discovery tools and reports generated from your ITSM system to guide you.
 A typical data center move is likely to include more than 10,000 configuration items and relationships.
-This is considerable data to try and process in the rows and columns of text- based reports and it is not unusual for some items to be missed.
+Processing such substantial data in text-based reports often leads to overlooking some items.
 A visual form of your configuration data can help make the analysis process easier and provide you with a wealth of insights as the migration process occurs.

 • Confidently identify any potentially impacted service or system